Ohole44/Data/README.md

 requests- makes the http call to the API pandas- structures data openpyxl- Allows to save the data frame to an excel file

+These can be found in requirements.txt and can be installed by running:

+pip install -r requirements.txt

+OR you can run:

+pip install requests pandas openpyxl

+Example Usage:

+python AirPollution.py